• Products

 CAGR in mutual funds offers the following advantages:

-• It’s easy to comprehend and calculate
+• Easy to comprehend and calculate

 • Constant growth assumption